michaltakac/lbm-rs/readme.md

-# Lattice-Boltzmann Method

-> Big whirls have little whirls that feed on their velocity,
-> and little whirls have lesser whirls and so on to viscosity.
-> - Lewis Fry Richardson.

-This crate provides a proof-of-concept implementation of the Lattice-Boltzmann Method in the Rust programming language.
+# Lattice-Boltzmann Method on GPUs in Rust

-Its aim is to assess Rust capabilities towards the implementation of numerical methods for solving systems of partial-differential equations.
+This project is a fork of [gnzlbg's](https://github.com/gnzlbg/) implementation of [Lattice Boltzmann solver](https://github.com/gnzlbg/lbm-rs).
+I liked the general structure of his code.

+This implementation uses ArrayFire library for computations on GPUs.
+The VTK writer code was removed for and instead real-time visualization with ArrayFire's Forge is used.